dsiu13/JS-Notes/misc-js-questions.md

 ## Explain css specificity

-## How do you centre something horizontally
+## How do you center something horizontally

 ## Explain what media queries are